denismarini/generative-ai-study-notes/doc/Generative AI Glossary.md

 ## Models and Architectures

+- **Encoder**
+  - A component of a neural network, particularly in sequence-to-sequence models, that processes the input data and converts it into a fixed-size context or feature representation.
+This representation is then used by the decoder to generate the output sequence.

+- **Decoder**
+  - A component of a neural network, particularly in sequence-to-sequence models, that takes the context or feature representation produced by the encoder and generates the output sequence.
+The decoder often uses attention

+- **Context or Feature Representation**
+  - A fixed-size vector or set of vectors produced by the encoder in a neural network, summarizing the important information from the input data.
+This representation captures the essential features and context needed by the decoder or other subsequent layers to perform tasks such as translation, summarization, or classification.

+- **Feed-Forward Network**
+  - An artificial neural network in which the connections between nodes do not form cycles.
+Information moves in only one direction: from the input nodes to the output nodes, passing through any hidden nodes.
+Each node in the hidden and output layers applies an activation function to produce an output.
+Feed-forward networks are commonly used for classification and regression problems and are trained using backpropagation algorithms.

+- **ReLU (Rectified Linear Unit)**
+  - A popular activation function used in neural networks that returns zero for negative inputs and the input itself for positive inputs, promoting sparsity and alleviating the vanishing gradient problem.

+- **tanh (Hyperbolic Tangent)**
+  - An activation function commonly used in neural networks that squashes input values to the range [-1, 1], making it effective for outputs that range from -1 to 1.

 - **Autoencoder**
   - A type of neural network used for unsupervised learning that aims to learn efficient representations of data by encoding input data into a lower-dimensional latent space and then reconstructing it.